-Especially when he tells the others about the utter horrors that he saw in the Black Chapter.
-It's even a tear jerker in story, as we see the guy horribly break down while speaking, then everyone is stunned and poor Keiko is moved to tears (pictured above!).
+Especially when he tells the others about the utter horrors that he saw in Chapter Black.
+It's even a tear jerker in-story, as we see the guy horribly break down while speaking, then everyone is stunned and poor Keiko is moved to tears (pictured above!).

 Kurama's Shoot the Dog moment with Amanuma (Gamemaster).
 Kurama was left with only two options, either win the game which will result in the death of a little kid, or intentionally lose and allow Sensui to have his way.
 There was no Take a Third Option and too much was at stake, so Kurama was forced to intentionally psyche Amanuma out, letting him know that he's going to die if he loses and there's no way out of it.
 The viewer is then treated 10 heartwrenching minutes of seeing the kid completely breakdown, begging for his life despite knowing full and well that there's no escape.
 Damn.

 The preview for said episode brings it home, as it drops the normally upbeat and exciting music in favor of a somber tune, with Yusuke breaking down at the thought of his teacher dying.
 Yusuke's last words as the title of the following episode, "The Death of Genkai", really sells it.